-The Florida Keys got their name from the Spanish word cayo, or island.
+The Florida Keys got its name from the Spanish word cayo, or island.
 Ponce de Leon discovered the Keys in 1513, but it was not settled for hundreds of years.
 The islands were left to pirates.
 The native tribes of Calusa Indians died out in the 1800s as Spanish settlers came to the area with agricultural business; Key limes, pineapples and other tropical fruits were the first exports.

-Traveling to the Keys, you’ll leave Homestead and Florida City down an 18-mile stretch of US 1 through the Everglades, known to locals as simply The Stretch.
-In most places it’s simply a two-lane highway, which means you may get stuck behind the occasional slow-moving boat trailer.
-Be patient, as there are passing zones that widen to four lanes every couple of miles.
+Traveling to the Keys, you’ll drive through Homestead and Florida City until you reach an 18-mile stretch of US1 through the Everglades, known to locals simply as "The Stretch."
+There's no way to go but south.
+In most parts, the road is simply a two-lane highway, which means you may get stuck behind the occasional slow-moving boat trailer.
+Be patient, as there are passing zones that widen to four lanes every couple miles.
 The ride is quiet and serene, which puts you in the vacation state of mind you’ll need for a weekend in paradise.

 Take it easy, put your favorite playlist on and lower the windows so you can get some of that fresh, healing sea breeze.

 The first key you’ll reach is Key Largo.
 Some of the best diving in the Keys is found at John Pennekamp Coral Reef State Park, the beginning of the only living coral reef in the US.
 Diving, snorkeling and glass-bottom boat rides allow for spectacular views of undersea life.
 This includes the Christ of the Abyss statue, a bronze Christ with his arms raised up toward the sun.
 At only 25 feet below the surface, it can easily be enjoyed by snorkelers as well as divers.